 DON'T BOMB THE BIGHORN!

-While researching our desert documentary, Exquisite Wasteland, we discovered an alarming story.
+While researching our desert documentary, Exquisite Wasteland, we came upon a story that required urgent action.
 Just 20 miles north of Las Vegas lies the Desert National Wildlife Refuge; the largest in the Lower 48 States.
 The Refuge protects one of the most pristine deserts in the American Southwest and provides critical habitat for more than 1400 species of plants and animals, including one of the greatest concentrations of desert bighorn sheep on the continent.
-It is also a Native American sacred site protecting petroglyphs that date back thousands of years.
+It is also a Native American sacred site protecting Paiute petroglyphs that date back thousands of years.

-In 2016, the Air Force announced plans to withdraw 300,000 acres from the Wildlife Refuge for use as a bombing range and aerial combat training.
-Military use threatens this extraordinary desert wilderness and will close the Refuge to the public; all scientific and recreational opportunities will be lost.
-The final decision will likely be made this year.
+In 2017, the Air Force announced plans to withdraw 300,000 acres from the Refuge for use as a bombing range and aerial combat training.
+Not only does military use threaten the biological and cultural integrity of this extraordinary desert wilderness, it will close the Refuge to the public; all scientific and recreational opportunities will be lost.
+The final decision will likely be made next year.

-In January we received a grant that provided funding for ten days of shooting for our desert documentary, Exquisite Wasteland.
+In January of 2018 we received a grant that provided funding for ten days of shooting for Exquisite Wasteland.
 We spent three days on the Refuge producing one of the film’s central stories.
 Given the urgent threat of military takeover, we are also producing four web videos to support Friends of Nevada Wilderness and their campaign to save the Desert National Wildlife Refuge.
-Donations will support the post production of three new videos.
+Funding for post-production was made possible by a grant from Patagonia.
+Future donations will fund post-production of additional web-videos and elements of our feature documentary, Exquisite Wasteland.

 A Desert Portrait